Rent to own a house is also called lease to own house (or a whole slew of other phrases… like “lease option”, etc.).

 There is an option fee that the buyer pays the seller.
 It is a set amount of money payable to the seller by the buyer before you move into the house.
 This amount can really vary based on who you’re working with and the house price… but a rule of thumb is usually 1-5% of the total house purchase price is what you can expect to pay upfront to enter the agreement… and this payment is usually non-refundable if you decide to NOT buy the house at the end of the agreement.

-This option of buying a house in Washington DC and North Carolina with a rent to own agreement is very good for buyers who would otherwise be unable to purchase a house or whose credit score wouldn’t meet the required threshold for a mortgage.
+This option of buying a house in Charlotte with a rent to own agreement is very good for buyers who would otherwise be unable to purchase a house or whose credit score wouldn’t meet the required threshold for a mortgage.

 For sellers like us, the rent to own opens up the potential “buyers pool” so we can help more people get into great homes.